 For example, the quickly developing cross-border crowdshipping startup PiggyBee is used worldwide for delivering packages and tracing the delivery process.

-The flying assistant for any type of delivery is becoming commonplace for logistics companies.
-Drones are quick and high-quality couriers that can avoid traffic jams and deliver orders on time.
+Flying assistants for any type of delivery is becoming commonplace for logistics companies.
+Fulfillment drones are quick and high-quality couriers that can avoid traffic jams and deliver orders on time.

 US startup Matternet provides solutions for companies working in the healthcare, retail, or humanitarian sector.
 The quick delivery of medications regardless of the road condition has become a breakthrough in transportation for the medical sphere.